 - Overall Category Winners selected from Ruban D'Honneur Winner's face to face judging session, and announced at EBA gala finale.

 Benefits of entering

 Watch the video below and see the 2011 Ruban d'Honneur recipients' journey from entering the awards to the finale in Barcelona.

+Later crawl

+- Overall Category Winners selected from Ruban D'Honneur Winner's face to face judging session, and announced at EBA gala finale.

+Benefits of entering

+Watch the video below and see the 2012 Ruban d'Honneur recipients' journey from entering the awards to the finale in Turkey.